Jeiikot/starwars-graphql-django/README.md

 ---

+📌 About This Repository & Branches

+This project started as part of the LQN Technical Challenge.

+   - The code submitted for the challenge is in the branch: lqn-technical-tes

+   - The main and develop branches include further improvements.

+   > Feel free to check the lqn-test branch for the exact version delivered for the technical assessment.

+---

 ## 🚀 Description

 This project enables you to **query, filter, and create** characters, movies, and planets from the Star Wars universe through a **Relay-compatible GraphQL API**.